22 Facts about Japan You Didn’t Know (Updated 2024)

 Hie Shrine in Tokyo Japan

-Due to the massive influence that European culture had on Japan since their first meeting in 1543, Tokugawa Lemitsu, the Shogun of Japan, closed Japan to all foreign people in 1635.
+After the massive impact of European culture on Japan since 1543, Tokugawa Lemitsu, the Shogun of Japan, closed Japan to all foreigners in 1635.
+The Shogun closed Japan by implementing a policy of isolation, forbidding foreigners to enter and Japanese citizens to travel abroad.

 In reality, the building’s employees are unaware of the highway as the walls and floors are soundproof.
 Also, the highway doesn’t physically touch the building.